 This program features the Distinguished Writers Series and provides a supplemental seminar in research for fiction and nonfiction students.

 Through the Hertog Fellowship program, students conduct research for an established fiction or nonfiction writer.
 Recent examples of books that students conducted research for include: Freedom by Jonathan Franzen, Eating Animals by Jonathan Safran Foer, and On Changing My Mind by Zadie Smith.

 Through the Thomas Hunter Fellowship program, poetry students conduct research for an established poet, publication or poetry organization.
 Recent examples include Poets’ House, Cave Canem, Four Ways Books, Grace Schulman, Marie Howe, Fanny Howe, Jean Valentine, and Edward Hirsch.

-Bill Cheng, Scott Cheshire, Alex Gilvarry, Phil Klay, Janice Y. K. Lee, Liz Moore, Jason Porter, Jeff Rotter, Gary Shteyngart, Jessica Soffer, Maria Venegas
+Ahmad Almallah, Ari Banias, Bill Cheng, Scott Cheshire, Alex Gilvarry, Meng Jin, Phil Klay, Janice Y. K. Lee, Megha Majumdar, Liz Moore, Jason Porter, Jeff Rotter, Gary Shteyngart, Jessica Soffer, Maria Venegas